josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 ## What a tool does depends on who's using it

-If you've played [Mario Kart 8](https://www.nintendo.com/store/products/mario-kart-8-deluxe-switch/) on Switch, you might know the game offers a feature called [Smart Steering](https://www.nintendolife.com/guides/mario-kart-8-deluxe-smart-steering-how-to-turn-auto-steering-on-and-off).
+If you've played [Mario Kart 8](https://www.nintendo.com/store/products/mario-kart-8-deluxe-switch/) on Switch, you might know the game offers a feature called [Smart Steering](https://mariokart.fandom.com/wiki/Smart_Steering).

 (_Yes, this is still about Tailwind.
 Bear with me here_.)

 Smart Steering is essentially an AI copilot.
-When enabled, you control your racer as normal, except that if you veer too far to the side of the road or get too close to an obstacle, the game will automatically take the wheel and steer you away from disaster.
-No more driving backwards in the grass, or plummeting off the side of the track.
+When enabled, you control your racer as normal, except that if you veer too close to the side of the road, the game will automatically take the wheel and steer you away from disaster.
+No more slogging through the grass, or plummeting off the side of the track.

-This option (and other similar features, like auto-acceleration) are wonderful additions to the game; indeed, these options are what enable me and my family to play together, and can help to even the playing field among any mixed group.
+This option (and other similar features, like auto-acceleration) are wonderful additions to the game; indeed, these options are what enable me and my family to play together, and can help to even the playing field among any mixed group (particularly on higher engine classes, where racers' speed is much higher and even very good players may find themselves hurling off the track).

-But if you play Mario Kart long enough, and become competitive enough, Smart Steering begins to help less and less, and eventually, starts getting in the way instead.
+But if you play Mario Kart long enough, and become competitive enough, Smart Steering begins to help less and less, until eventually, it starts getting in the way instead.

 Smart Steering will prevent you from taking shortcuts, for one thing; it can't tell _why_ you're going off the main road, but it jumps in the way and prevents you from doing so regardless.
-It may even intervene when you didn't intend for it to, pushing you off your intended course at inopportune moments.
-You might have a strategic reason in mind for a collision, or you might have decided going off road was preferable to steering into an obstacle, but Smart Steering won't allow it regardless.
+It may even intervene unexpectedly, pushing you off your intended course at inopportune moments.
+You might have a strategic reason in mind for going off the road (maybe you're trying to dodge an obstacle, or taking an opportunity to slow down an opponent, for example), but Smart Steering won't allow it regardless.
+Plus, as a balancing feature, the game's strongest speed boosts are disabled for players utilizing Smart Steering.

 <CalloutPlusQuote>

-At a certain point, Smart Steering makes the game harder instead of easier.
-But whether it makes you better or worse--and to what degree--will depend entirely on where you're coming from.
+The better you know the terrain, the more a feature designed to augment your skills instead begins to inhibit them.

 </CalloutPlusQuote>

-The more you know the tracks, and where all the shortcuts are; the more you can map out all the pitfalls, and understand not only how to get around them quickly and easily, but how to use them to your _advantage_; the more a feature designed to augment your skills instead begins to _inhibit_ them.

-No matter how good a player you are or how much better your maneuvering would've been, Smart Steering will assume you don't know what you're doing and step in anyway.
+But whether it makes you better or worse, and to what degree, will depend entirely on where you're coming from.

 I'm a very good Mario Kart player (I spent 20-some years of my life playing Mario Kart games before Smart Steering came along, after all), and so I can't stand Smart Steering.
 I never use it.
-It's antithetical to the game to me.
-I might not notice it a lot of the time—it might even occasionally help me—but what stands out to me are the times it jumps in my way at the worst possible moments, taking what should've been an opportunity to put my skills to good use when needed the most, and turning it into a bland, generic outcome where my input barely even mattered.
+I might not notice it a lot of the time—it might even occasionally help me—but what stands out to me are the times it jumps in my way at the worst possible moments.

+Smart Steering might keep me on the track, but it _also_ suppresses the best of my abilities.
+It thwarts the best outcomes just as commonly as it averts the worst disasters.

 <CalloutPlusQuote>